SouffleteauJordan/PatronProPartage/README.md

 - `src/PatronProPartage` — Minimal Blazor Server project skeleton.
 - `src/PatronProPartage/Models` — Data models.
 - `src/PatronProPartage/Services` — Service interfaces and stubs.
 - `src/PatronProPartage/Pages` — Razor components/pages.
+Includes basic forms and a pattern details view.
 - `src/PatronProPartage/Shared` — Shared layout components.

 This code does **not** build or run in this environment because the .NET SDK is missing.
 However, it provides an outline of the intended architecture.